Fairbanks adds equal rights protections for LGBTQ residents

 The measure also provides a means for people to challenge in court the practices they believe are discriminatory.

-"We've crafted something that's not perfect for any of us, but I think will do well for the city," Councilwoman Kathryn Ottersten said after the vote at Monday night's meeting.
+"We've crafted something that's not perfect for any of us, but I think will do well for the city," Councilwoman Kathryn Ottersten said after the vote Monday night.

 Sign Up and Save